jvta/AzureVM/README.md

 }
 ```

+>**NOTE:**
+>
-**Note** The array object must not be passed in as empty or null as the script logic cannot compute the length of an empty array and will result in an error.
+>The array object must not be passed in as empty or null as the script logic cannot compute the length of an empty array and will result in an error.
 For this reason ALWAYS leave at least some default data for a single disk in the array object as below:

 ```JSON
 "objDataDisks": {